LorenzoAnas/CBG/README.md

 - Project file structure set up for both frontend and backend.
 - Technologies identified for development.
 - Working on classical chess logic in "project/backend/test/chess_logic.py".
-- Added a react component for an empty and static 8x8 board in "project/frontend/src/components".
+- Added a react component for a 8x8 board in "project/frontend/src/components", which allows pieces to be dragged to new squares without implementing any real chess logic.

 ## Technologies
 - **Frontend**: React.js